 - First Class On The British Airways Dreamliner B787-9 London Heathrow to Muscat in Oman

-When choosing one of these 4 carriers, the big question is how they differ in premium cabin class offerings, in their First Class seats and cabins.
+When choosing one of these four carriers, the big question is how they differ in premium cabin class offerings, in their First Class seats and cabins.

 Emirates vs. Etihad vs. Qatar vs. British Airways First Class Cabin – Lounges

 The Etihad First Class lounge is almost a cathedral to travel in its enormity.
-It is the best, but you can’t go wrong with any of these lounges.
-For me, the lounge is not the deal-breaker when choosing between these first-class products.
+It is the best, but you can’t go wrong with these lounges.
+The lounge is not the deal-breaker when choosing between these first-class products.